Game

 Educate

 Being mindful about the way you greet one another creates positive feelings about self and others.
 Greetings are always kind.
-The best greetings are those that are mindful, meaning you pause and focus your attention on the person you are greeting.
+The best greetings are mindful ones, where you pause and focus your attention on the person you are greeting.

-The most important thing to know is that mindful greetings help to build healthy and rewarding friendships!
+The most important thing to know is that mindful greetings help to build healthy and supporting friendships!

 Today we are going to play a game called “Greetings Tag” to practice mindful ways to greet one another.